skalenetwork/mirage-manager/docs/Staking.md

 ### requestAllFees

+Requests all earned fees for a specific node

 ```solidity
 function requestAllFees(NodeId node) external
 ```

-Requests all earned fees for a specific node

-_Only callable by node owners and allowed receivers_
+**dev:** _Only callable by node owners and allowed receivers_

 #### Parameters